 Under the provisions of Chapter 115D-21 of the General Statutes of North Carolina, RCC’s school resource officers as well as other local or state law enforcement agencies can enforce the traffic regulations of the College.
 All of the provisions of Chapter 20 of the General Statutes relating to the operation of motor vehicles on the highways of the state of North Carolina shall apply to the streets, roads, alleys, and driveways on the RCC campus.
 Any person violating any of the provisions of the state traffic laws (Chapter 20 of the General Statutes) on the streets, roads, alleys, and driveways on the RCC campus may, upon conviction, be guilty of a state traffic offense, not just a campus traffic policy.

 In addition to the provisions of Chapter 20 of the General Statutes, the following rules and regulations are applicable to the parking lots on the RCC campus.
+The school resource officers have the responsibility and authority to enforce all of these rules and regulations.

 The speed limit on any street, road, alley, driveway, or parking lot on the campus is 10 miles per hour.